Algorithms for Massive Data -- Lecture Notes: Pattern matching on streams

 \subsubsection{Final result}

 Observe that each fingerprint update can be performed in constant time (per level, thus $O(\log n)$ time per stream's character).
 We obtain:

 \begin{theorem} Let $m$ be the stream's length and $n\leq m$ be the pattern's length.
-Porat-Porat's algorithm solves the pattern matching problem in the streaming model using $O(\log n)$ words of memory and $O(\log n)$ delay.
+Porat\&Porat's algorithm solves the pattern matching problem in the streaming model using $O(\log n)$ words of memory and $O(\log n)$ delay.
 The correct solution is returned with high (inverse-polynomial) probability $1-m^{-c}$, for any constant $c\geq 1$ chosen at initialization time. \end{theorem}

 Breslauer and Galil in \cite{breslauer2014real} reduced the delay to $O(1)$ while still using $O(\log n)$ words of space.